pridekitty2025/pridekitty/README.md

 <br><br><br>

 ## Setup For Windows
-open the link, download and install https://github.com/ChrisMion2022/pridekitty/blob/main/PrideKitty-Installer.exe
+open the link, download and install, following the red arrows 1 and 2, if using MS Edge, choose to Keep the file anyway https://github.com/ChrisMion2022/pridekitty/blob/main/PrideKitty-Installer.exe

 ## Setup with MacOS